A couple weeks ago, a speaker in one of my church groups asked, “Are you using major disruptions in your life to grow or to shrink?”

 This Goes Beyond Not Fighting

 Scriptures make it quite clear that God puts a high value on peace.
 Though He warns us that following Him will set people against you (Matt.
-10:34-36; John 15:18-21), there should be peace in the church among God’s people.
+10:34-36; John 15:18-21), that sort of strife should only happen between you and the world.
+There’s supposed to be peace in the church among God’s people.

 So then, let us follow after things which make for peace, and things by which we may build one another up.
 (Rom.
 14:19)